 Exogenous pancreatic enzyme replacement therapy allows for the digestion of lipids and prevents symptoms of steatorrhea.

-In the absence of steatorrhea, constipation can occur.
+In the absence of steatorrhea, constipation is common.
 This can be avoided and/or treated with an osmotic laxative, such as polyethylene glycol electrolyte solution (e.g., MiraLax or Golytely).
+Constipation must be differentiated from distal intestinal obstruction syndrome (DIOS), an acute complete or incomplete obstruction of the ileocecum by inspissated intestinal contents unique to CF. DIOS must be managed more aggressively to prevent intestinal ischemia and/or need for surgical intervention.

 Primary biliary cirrhosis can be treated with ursodeoxycholic acid, which improves biliary excretion and bile acid composition, even in asymptomatic or minimally symptomatic patients.